St Hilda’s School is a Diocesan-owned school, the governing body of the school is Diocesan Council.

 The major functions of the School Council are the appointment of the School Principal, the annual budget and school policy.
 The day-to-day running of the school is the responsibility of the Principal, acting in the role of Chief Executive Officer.

-Nick Ryan is deeply committed to mission-based governance and leadership.
+Mr Nick Ryan is deeply committed to mission-based governance and leadership.
 He is an experienced CEO, board member and senior executive with 35 years’ experience in a range of services, including education, aged and community services and state and federal governments.
 Earlier in his career he was a secondary and tertiary educator.

-In May 2019 Mr Ryan joined Lutheran Services as CEO providing aged and community services to more than 6,000 residents and clients.
+In May 2019 Nick joined Lutheran Services as CEO providing aged and community services to more than 6,000 residents and clients.
 From 2014-2018 he was the CEO of the Australian Aged Care Quality Agency, the industry regulator.
 He has served on the boards of the Australian Children’s Education and Care Quality Authority, the Leukaemia Foundation, Meaningful Ageing Australia and the Catholic Education Council (Archdiocese of Brisbane).

-Mr Ryan is a Fellow of the Australian Institute of Company Directors, a Fellow of the Australian and New Zealand School of Government and a graduate of the University of Divinity and the University of Canberra.
+Nick is a Fellow of the Australian Institute of Company Directors, a Fellow of the Australian and New Zealand School of Government and a graduate of the University of Divinity and the University of Canberra.

-Nick is married to Ellie Richardson (St Hilda’s Class of 1985) and together they are parents of Joseph (TSS Class of 2021) and Nell (St Hildas Class of 2024).
+Nick is married to Ellie Richardson (St Hilda’s Class of 1985) and together they are parents of Joseph (TSS Class of 2021) and Nell (St Hilda’s Class of 2024).

-Appointed to School Council 2018.
+Appointed to School Council 2018

 Debbie was involved with the Old Girls' Association as Vice President and then President for 10 years, retiring in 2015.
 Debbie is a passionate St Hilda’s Old Girl and has been honoured to serve on the School Council since 2018.

-Appointed to School Council 2022.
+Appointed to School Council 2022

-Samantha is a St Hilda's Old Girl and is currently the Program Manager for Scheduled Care and Contracts for the Division of Surgery and Critical Care at Gold Coast Hospital and Health Service, where her role involves providing strategic, managerial and analytical support to the General Manager of the division across various health agendas, including the Clinical Subcontracting (Outsourcing) program for the health service, elective surgery waitlist management and project management.
+Mrs Samantha Macdonald is a St Hilda's Old Girl and is currently the Program Manager for Scheduled Care and Contracts for the Division of Surgery and Critical Care at Gold Coast Hospital and Health Service, where her role involves providing strategic, managerial and analytical support to the General Manager of the division across various health agendas, including the Clinical Subcontracting (Outsourcing) program for the health service, elective surgery waitlist management and project management.

 Samantha earned her degrees in Commerce (Accounting) and Property and Sustainable Development (Property Valuation) from Bond University and worked initially as a Senior Accountant at KPMG prior to moving towards financial and data analyst roles in both the private and public healthcare sectors in Queensland.